 If your plans are more complex, I’m pro-rehearsal.
 You’ll want your wedding rehearsal filled with as much of your wedding party as possible if you have people who are:

-- Walking down an aisle
+- Walking or moving down an aisle

 - Standing or sitting somewhere specific when they get there

 - Possibly moving mid-ceremony

 - Other people who may be standing or sitting somewhere specific halfway through

 - Walking or moving back down the aisle at the end

 I know that you can handle all of the above, and it’s not especially complicated.
 But, doing a run-through of it before it happens in front of a crowd will make it seem natural, and help avoid some common pitfalls and hints of awkwardness.
 Meighan McNamee-Mahaffey, wedding planner and owner of Lula Mae Special Events, notes that “It’s also good to have one person in charge; this is not a good time for direction by committee.
 Even if you don’t have a planner/coordinator, designate one person to run the show and keep everybody on task.”
 Your officiant—if they are present—is a great option, or anyone else who is good at keeping a group relatively focused.

 To be clear: what doesn’t happen at a wedding rehearsal is a full read-through of the entire ceremony.
 If you want to do this, you certainly should do it with your partner, your officiant, and anyone else who’s speaking (and, regardless, you should all practice your parts out loud individually).
 But you shouldn’t read through every word of the ceremony at the wedding rehearsal where you have a decent-sized audience of people who are going to hear it all again the next day.
 Everyone wants to get to the dinner, and should absolutely hear the content for the first time when it’s really happening.
 So what exactly are rehearsals for?
 If you’re a theater kid, you know: choreography (how people move) and blocking (where they stand or sit).